-Sponsorship is open to public and private nonprofit local educational agencies, residential summer camps, private nonprofit organizations, tribal organizations, and units of local, county, municipal, state, or federal government.
+Sponsorship is open to public and private nonprofit schools, residential and non-residential summer camps, private nonprofit organizations, tribal organizations, and units of local, county, municipal, and state government.
 Colleges and universities that participate in the Upward Bound Program may also sponsor meal sites.

-Meals must meet the U.S. Department of Agriculture meal pattern requirements.
+Meals must meet the USDA meal pattern requirements.
 Sponsors may prepare their own meals or purchase them from a school district or food service management company.
-Qualified sponsors will be reimbursed for eligible meals served.
+Sponsors are reimbursed for eligible meals served.

-A sponsor may serve up to two meal types per day per child at each site.
-This may be a breakfast, breakfast and snack, breakfast and lunch, breakfast and supper, lunch, lunch and snack, snack, AM and PM snacks, supper, or supper and snack.
-Sites serving primarily migrant children may serve as many as three meal types per day per child, with the option of providing a supper meal.
+Up to two meal types per day per child may be served at each site.
+Sites serving primarily migrant children and residential camp sites may serve as many as three meal types per day per child.

 The Office of Superintendent of Public Instruction (OSPI) is the primary agency charged with overseeing K–12 education in Washington state.
 Led by State School Superintendent Randy Dorn, OSPI works with the state’s 295 school districts and nine educational service districts to administer basic education programs and implement education reform on behalf of more than one million public school students.